FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 2) When logging the last station of a line, finish your measurement and write down the number shown just before you turn your Mnemo off.
 3) If when entering data into **StickMaps**, you miss a station, most probably you accidentally removed the last measurement when turning the device off.

-If your stick to this strategy, the "(reference) id" of a station will always match the number writing in your wet-notes.
+If your stick to this strategy, **StickMaps** "reference id" will always match the number written in your wet-notes.

 ### No direct connection
 Due to technical limitations we are not able to support a direct connection between **StickMaps** and your Mnemo.